Use Categorical Data to Detect and Prevent Data Exfiltration from AWS CloudTrail logs

 Data exfiltration can be an exploit on its own, or as is increasingly seen, it can be one step in a larger ransomware campaign.
 Attackers recognize the obfuscating effect of high volume data movement, and use the complexity of the logs to hide their activity by moving slowly and carefully.
 This challenge requires an anomaly detection system capable of understanding the shared characteristics of ‘novel’ behaviors while ignoring the simpler sequential and time stamped information often relied upon by other methods.

-Data Exfiltration — an Example
+Data Exfiltration from AWS — an Example

 Monitoring data transfer activity for data theft is a true “needle in a haystack” problem.
 A storage layer like S3 is in a continuous state of change with data being ingested, exported, updated, duplicated, moved, and expired.
 With storage being a fundamental service, monitoring user or system behavior at any scale can be challenging.
 Rulesets designed to limit undesired activity lack the granularity required to avoid unintended interruptions in business functions, and more granular rules are incredibly difficult to manage.
 Administrators need a better way to highlight system and user behaviors that stand out from the norm.